opsschool/curriculum/datacenters/datacenters_201.rst

 Generally you need to assess a few things:
 - is the temperature currently still a tolerable operating temperature
-- how quicky is it rising
+- how quickly is it rising
 - how soon will the fault be fixed and when will a tolerable temperature be reached
 - how long is the expected time of overheating

-- what damage to expect from quick heatup and cooldown (i.e. tape backups in progress at the time of failure will be probably lost because of the stretching effects on the media.
+- what damage to expect from quick heat-up and cool-down (i.e. tape backups in progress at the time of failure will be probably lost because of the stretching effects on the media.
 Disks can fail by the dozen at the same time)